-We started the wheelchair sports program more than 30 years ago.
-The program aims to encourage each participant to develop a lifetime of physical fitness behaviors and assists with social and cognitive development.
+Rancho Los Amigos started their wheelchair sports program more than 30 years ago.
+The program aims to encourage each participant to develop a lifetime of physical fitness behaviors and assist with social and cognitive development.
 Through the program, sports skills are developed and confidence blossoms while creating a sense of purpose and teamwork.

-The Adolescent Sport and Fitness Section serves young athletes from 13 to 17 years of age.
-Rancho’s teams have done extremely well over the years in this “Junior” category, where setting and reaching goals, competition and teamwork are the key aspects of the program.
-Many of Rancho’s athletes choose to remain in the program beyond their 18th birthday, continuing to play on the highly successful Adult wheelchair sports teams while serving as role models for the younger athletes.
-This competition team is known as the Rancho Renegades and is consistently Nationally ranked.
-The exposure the team receives by playing at some of the more scouted tournaments allows the seniors to be noticed.
-Last year four of our seniors were drafted by colleges to compete on collegiate teams.
+The Juniors Team serves young athletes from 13 to 17 years of age.
+Rancho’s teams have done extremely well at competitions over the years in this “Junior” category, where setting and reaching goals, sportsmanship and teamwork are the key aspects of the program.
+Many of Rancho’s athletes choose to remain in the program beyond their 18th birthday, continuing to play on the highly successful adult wheelchair sports teams while serving as role models for the younger athletes.
+This competition team is known as the Rancho Halos and is consistently ranked nationally.
+The exposure the team receives by playing at some of the more scouted tournaments allows the seniors to be noticed and frequently results in collegiate offers for our players.

 For any questions regarding our Wheelchair Sports Futures Team or our competition Wheelchair Basketball Team the Rancho Renegades please contact: